kurtosis-tech/kurtosis/docs/docs/cli-reference/clean.md

 slug: /clean
 ---

 The `clean` command is used to remove enclaves and related processes, often to free up resources.
+By default this command affects stopped enclaves.
+If the -a flag is set, all running enclaves and engine containers will be removed.

-1. Removes stopped enclaves and stopped engine containers (if the -a flag is set, all running enclaves and engine containers will also be removed)
+- Removes stopped enclaves and stopped engine containers
-2. Removes all services within enclaves
+- Removes all services within enclaves
-3. Removes all unused kurtosis images (engine + logs aggregator + enclaves)
+- Removes all unused Kurtosis images (engine + logs aggregator + enclaves)
-4. Removes all files artifacts and all docker volumes within those enclaves
+- Removes all files artifacts and all docker volumes within those enclaves
 ```
   kurtosis clean [flags]
 ```